 The Philadelphia Orchestra in Concert on WRTI: Kensho Watanabe leads two sparkling Mozart masterworks

-Join us on Sunday, March 13th at 1 PM on WRTI 90.1, and Monday, March 14th at *7:30 PM on WRTI HD-2 when our Philadelphia Orchestra in Concert broadcast brings you a performance from the Orchestra’s 2021/2022 season, recorded live in November.
+Join us on Sunday, September 11th at 1 PM on WRTI 90.1, and Monday, September 12th at 7 PM on WRTI HD-2 when our Philadelphia Orchestra in Concert broadcast brings you a performance recorded live in November, 2021.

 Kensho Watanabe, who served as The Philadelphia Orchestra’s assistant conductor from 2016 to 2019, leads Mozart's Symphony No. 36 in C major, known as the “Linz” symphony, and his Symphony No. 40 in G minor, with onstage historical commentary from Charlotte Blake Alston, the Orchestra’s resident storyteller and narrator.